Cellular structures using $\textbf{U}_q$-tilting modules: Introduction

-We will for simplicity focus on the finite-dimensional world and provide all necessary tools and arguments in great detail (the infinite-dimensional story follows in the same vein).
-In particular, since we believe that much of the literature on $\Mod{\Uq}$ and $\Uq$-tilting modules is less familiar and less documented, we have included all necessary statements for our purpose as well as some of the proofs (sometimes, for brevity, only in an extra file~\cite{astproofs}).

-Following Graham and Lehrer's approach, our cellular basis for $\Endrr$ provides also $\Endrr$-cell modules, classification of simple $\Endrr$-modules etc. We give an interpretation of this in our framework as well, see Section~\ref{sec-endoringsrep}.
-For instance, we obtain a formula for the dimensions of simple $\Endrr$-modules by counting decomposition multiplicities of $T$, see Theorem~\ref{thm-dim}.
-We use this to deduce a criterion for semi-simplicity of $\Endrr$ in terms of the decomposition of $T$ into indecomposable $\Uq$-modules, see Theorem~\ref{thm-cellsemisimple}.
+Following Graham and Lehrer's approach, our cellular bases for $\Endrr$ provide also $\Endrr$-cell modules, the classification of simple $\Endrr$-modules etc. We give an interpretation of this in our setting as well, see \fullref{sec-endoringsrep}.
+For instance, we deduce a new criterion for semisimplicity of $\Endrr$, see \fullref{thm-cellsemisimple}.

-Our approach gives a general method to construct cellular bases.
-Many of the algebras appearing in our examples can be additionally equipped with a $\Z$-grading.
-The basis elements from Theorem~\ref{thm-cell} can be chosen such that our approach leads to a graded cellular basis in the sense of~\cite{hm}.
-To keep the paper within reasonable boundaries, we do not want to treat the graded set-up in this paper.
-We however show in the explicit example of $\cal{TL}_d(\delta)$ how our approach leads to a graded cellular structure.

-We give plenty of examples as well to help the reader to find her/his way through the text.